npm package discovery and stats viewer.

 Published

-A TypeScript library that wraps mutable classes and makes them immutable using proxies and cloning.
+A TypeScript library that wraps mutable values and makes them immutable using proxies and cloning.
 This library allows you to work with classes designed with a mutable API while automatically maintaining immutability through copy-on-write semantics.

 Readme